latticexyz/mud/.changeset/light-tables-drive.md

 Fixed `ERC20Module` to register the `TotalSupply` table when creating a new token.

-You can use register the table on existing Worlds with a Forge script:
+You can register the table on existing Worlds with a Forge script:

 ```solidity
 // SPDX-License-Identifier: MIT